A children’s charity is doubling down on educating staff after they were duped out of $45,000 in an invoice scam.

 “We are really aware now that we need to double check payments and emails.
 We need to have measures in place and double check.

-The Westpac Financial Crime Team suggest the following tips to help avoid invoice fraud.
+The Westpac Financial Crime Prevention team suggest the following tips to help avoid invoice fraud.

 Grammar and language: